A free event occurring as the longest day becomes the

 Created by Radix Associate Artist Andreas Kahre in association with the Roundhouse Community Centre.
 Named after the novel by Orhan Pamuk, the work was created in collaboration with Brigitte Potter-Mael, Irena Gancewska, Roger Stewart and Stewart Hall, along with voices from the local community.
 Part audio installation, part museum exhibit, and part science experiment, The Museum of Innocence was an unusual 'storytelling machine' featuring several objects animated by sound.

-to a typist behind a screen.
-Your hand-typed letter comes
+Enter a confessional-style booth and dictate your letter to a typist behind a screen.
+Your hand-typed letter comes with addressed envelope and stamp, ready for mailing!

 Originally presented in 2011 during FUSE at the Vancouver Art Gallery, Letters is a fun and interactive way to share your thoughts with anyone on anything.
 Suggested topics include: